longtongj28/Flushy_Mapbox/README.md

 ## Description

 Feel free to use our map feature using MapBox.
 I provided you guys with our token, so you don't have to create an account with mapbox.
 If you copy and paste this exact code into your projects it should clone our map feature.
+If you have any questions, msg any of us on Discord!

 Link to a live demo of this mapbox feature only: https://flushymapbox.netlify.app/